Reporting a work accident

 As a self-employed person, please ensure that you not only report accidents involving people you employ but also those that involve you to the accident insurance provider in good time.

-Students as well as schoolchildren should report accidents to the competent directorate.
+Students and schoolchildren should report accidents to the competent directorate.
 Schools, educational facilities and universities are obliged to report every work accident through which a person with accident insurance is physically injured or killed within a maximum of five days to the responsible accident insurance provider in triplicate.

 In the case of private insurance, the insured party must report an accident in writing immediately in line with the conditions and to avoid the provider from being released from the obligation to perform.
 If there are fatalities, this must be reported within three days, even if the accident has already been reported.